Guru Angad Dev Ji

 Introduction

-Guru Angad Dev Ji (born as Lehna on March 31, 1504, and passing on April 16, 1552), also known as Nanak II, was the second of the ten human Gurus of the Sikh religion.
+Guru Angad Dev Ji was born with the name of Lehna on March 31, 1504, was the second sikh guru of the sikh religion.

 As the second Sikh Guru, Guru Angad Dev Ji made significant contributions, including:

-• Adding 63 Shabads and Saloks (sacred hymns) to the Guru Granth Sahib.
+• The inclusion of 63 Shabads and Saloks (holy songs) to the Guru Granth Sahib.

-• Embodying the principles of selfless service (Nishkam Sewa), total devotion to the Guru and God’s will, and a rejection of pretentiousness and hypocrisy.
+• Representing the values of unselfish service (Nishkam Sewa), complete submission to the Guru and the will of God and absence of hypocrisy and pretentiousness.

 Guru Angad Dev ji Contributions